 I walked outside the compound to where Yvonne had set herself down on the grass that bordered the canal.
 A little ways further, a couple fishermen were waiting for a bite, and behind them floated a canal boat.
 Tall trees also lined the canal route.
 A dappled light filtered through their thick foliage.

-It was one of the most peaceful and quiet scenes that could be imagined.
+It was one of the most peaceful and quiet scenes that could ever be imagined.
 I imagined that any one growing up or living in such a peaceful atmosphere would benefit in both physical and mental health.
-I was glad that the young Michel had been able to benefit from it.
+I was glad that the young Michel had been able to share in it.

-Well, time was getting short against my impending departure date.
-All my essential goals had been reached.
+Well, time was getting short against my impending departure date from Europe.
+All my essential goals had been achieved.
 Michel fetched his mother Therese so we could all spend some time together, and I took my favorite photo of her as she sat in Michel’s townhouse.
-And as I directed my lens towards her, and noted her friendly face smiling back at me, I kept wondering why we hadn’t always known them, these Couches, the way that we knew so many of my mother’s relatives in Sweden and Finland.
+And as I directed my lens towards her, and noted her friendly face smiling back at me, I kept wondering why we hadn’t always known about them, these Couches, the way that we knew about so many of my mother’s relatives in Sweden and Finland.

 About four miles from Montbard stands a Cistercian abbey which became a UNESCO world heritage site the same year that I was visiting.
 The abbey had been founded about a thousand years ago and was finished a hundred years later.
 It’s lost a couple of structures over the millennia, but basically it’s been there the whole time.
 And now we would be there, too.

 From the outside, the stone buildings were all barn-shaped, but on the inside a variety of arches held up the tile roofs.
-The most beautiful arches surrounded the cloister It seemed magical that a structure so old and famous was located just down the road.
+The most beautiful arches surrounded the cloister It seemed magical that a structure so old and famous was located just down the road from the little towns where the Couches were living.

-But then we found something twice as old and many times as famous. . . .
+But then, not much further away, was something twice as old and many times as famous. . . .
 Alesia!

-Alesia is a mountain town where the final battle between Julius Caesar and the Celts (the Gauls) took place in 52 B.C. .
-The Gauls were led by Vercingétorix Uniting these famously independent and fractious Celts had not been easy for Vercingétorix.
-It was the task of years.
-In the end, Caesar pushed them all up the mountain and lay siege to it, encircling it similarly to how the later Romans would encircle the Jews on Masada.
+Alesia was a mountain town where the final battle between Julius Caesar and the Celts (the Gauls) took place in 52 B.C. .
+The Gauls were led by Vercingétorix.
+Uniting those famously independent and fractious Celts had not been easy for Vercingétorix.
+The task took years.
+In the end, Caesar pushed them all up the mountain and lay siege to it, encircling the whole mountain, similarly to how the later Romans would encircle the Jews on Masada.

 When Vercingétorix realized there was no escape for himself, he surrendered to Caesar in person, throwing his weapons down at Caesar’s feet, hoping that more of his soldiers would be spared.
 He was taken to Rome where he languished in prison for five years, and then was ceremonially executed after a triumphal parade.

 This battle was one of the most significant milestones in forming the Roman Empire.
 Caesar himself wrote about it.
-And here I was driving up the mountain itself with Herve, Serge and Michel.
+And here I was driving up the very same mountain with Herve, Serge and Michel.

 Off to one side was a Gallo-Roman amphitheater that had presumably been there since the Roman Empire (?).
 There were no steps or seats, and trees grew through the audience area.
 The stage was comprised of packed dirt, enclosed by a stone wall.
 It seemed a perfect place to play Jeu de Boules but unfortunately we’d left our equipment at home.